-Since its inception in 2002, Partnerships BC has been involved in over 25 major public private partnerships with capital value approaching \$10 billion.
-As a centre of procurement expertise, Partnerships BC continually transfers knowledge and experience gained from past projects to others, to improve efficiency and quality, and to streamline and expedite the procurement process to save time and money for the public sector.
+Since its inception in 2002, Partnerships BC has participated in more than 30 projects with a capital value approaching \$10 billion.
+As a centre of procurement expertise, Partnerships BC continually transfers knowledge and experience gained across projects to improve efficiency and quality, and to streamline and expedite the procurement process to save time and money for the public sector.

-Over the last year, eight projects in the health and transportation sectors either entered the market or achieved financial close.
-Based on this experience, a number of new Partnerships BC best practices have been identified in the following four categories: costing; affordability; evaluation; and, governance.
-The application of these best practices will maximize the opportunity for public private partnership projects to achieve procurement objectives; accurate planning and project costing in the approval phase; control of project costs within approved affordability limits; motivate the proponent market and result in more aggressive proposals; and provide effective project implementation oversight.
+Since April 1, 2008, ten projects have either entered the market or achieved financial close.
+Based on this experience, a number of new Partnerships BC best practices have been identified in the following four categories: costing, affordability, evaluation and governance.
+The application of these best practices will maximize the opportunity for PPP projects to achieve procurement objectives, more accurate planning and project costing in the approval phase, greater control of project costs within approved affordability limits, motivate the proponent market and result in more aggressive proposals and provide effective project implementation oversight.
 Over the coming year, Partnerships BC will work with clients to increase their knowledge and understanding of how these best practices will be applied to partnership projects.

-Other factors that will impact the strategic context in which Partnerships BC will be operating and planning in the coming years are related to the public private partnership market, both national and international.
+Other factors that will impact the strategic context in which Partnerships BC will be operating and planning in the coming years are related to the PPP market, both national and international.
 A strong, coordinated Canadian partnership market is starting to emerge and there has been a significant expansion of market participants.
 Public private partnership agencies or programs are fully operational in Ontario, Quebec and Alberta.
-Other jurisdictions such as Nova Scotia, New Brunswick, Saskatchewan and Prince Edward Island are exploring the use of public private partnerships to meet infrastructure needs.
-The federal government has established PPP Canada, an office to guide the implementation of its public private partnership program, and in addition, will now require that public private partnerships be considered for major infrastructure projects where the federal government contributes at least \$50 million.
-Partnerships BC continues to work with other Canadian jurisdictions to promote consistency in the development and application of best practices to ensure both the B.C. and broader Canadian market remain attractive to public private partnership market proponents.
+Other jurisdictions such as Nova Scotia, New Brunswick, Saskatchewan and Prince Edward Island are exploring the use of PPPs to meet infrastructure needs.
+The federal government has established PPP Canada Inc., an office to guide the implementation of its public private partnership program.
+PPP Canada Inc. will administer the \$1.25 billion Public Private Partnerships Fund to support innovative projects.
+Partnerships BC continues to work with other Canadian jurisdictions to promote consistency in the development and application of best practices to ensure both the B.C. and broader Canadian market remain attractive to PPP market proponents.

-Global financial markets are expected to remain unstable for 2009 and this will potentially have an impact on the public private partnership market.
-In response to the economic uncertainty, the Province announced 10 key measures to improve economic competitiveness and one of those measures could have an impact on the operations of the company over the coming years - the intention to accelerate public investments in capital infrastructure.
-Partnerships BC continues to analyze market conditions and projects entering procurement to determine which procurement delivery model-traditional or partnership-will provide the best value for taxpayers.
-Where it makes sense, the partnership model will be recommended to government.
+Global financial markets experienced significant turmoil over the last year and this has had an impact on the PPP market.
+In response to the economic uncertainty, the Province announced 10 key measures to improve economic competitiveness and one of those measures could have an impact on the operations of the Company over the coming years; specifically, the intention to accelerate public investments in capital infrastructure.
+Partnerships BC continues to analyze financial market conditions and projects entering procurement to determine which procurement delivery model will provide the best value for taxpayers.

-As financial markets stabilize, investors will be looking for secure and proven products to invest in.
-British Columbia's public private partnership projects offer a stable return on investment.
-Attracting investors to B.C. is critical to ensuring a robust and competitive process to generate the best value for taxpayers.
+As financial markets stabilize, investors will be looking for secure and proven products to invest.
+British Columbia's PPP projects offer a stable return on investment.
+In these times of economic uncertainty, the Province is well positioned to continue delivering infrastructure that meets the needs of British Columbians.

 Accelerated investments in capital infrastructure combined with the revised capital standard policy could result in numerous opportunities for Partnerships BC to assist clients and add value to projects while serving the public interest.
-Partnerships BC will continue to explore a range of partnership models, from design-build to design-build-finance-maintain, to assist clients in meeting infrastructure needs.
-In addition, the Province's climate change agenda presents new opportunities for public private partnerships to harness the innovation of the private sector in finding new ways to build sustainable infrastructure.
+Partnerships BC will continue to explore a range of partnership models, from design-build to design-buildfinance-maintain, to assist clients in meeting infrastructure needs.
+In addition, the Province's climate change agenda presents new opportunities for PPPs to harness the innovation of the private sector in finding new ways to build sustainable infrastructure.